John-Otago/PhD-Plus/README.md

 #### 3.2.1 Change how you work
 - **Deep Work: Rules for Focused Success in a Distracted World** (C Newport, 2016, Grand Central Publishing of Hachette Book Group) || *Also consult his later book *Digital Minimalism* (2019) if you find yourself distracted by social media.*
 - **When: The Scientific Secrets of Perfect Timing** (DH Pink, 2018, Riverhead Books of Penguin Random House) || *Read Part One (the first two chapters); the rest is optional.*
 - **Getting Things Done (GTD)®: The Art of Stress-free Productivity, updated edition** (D Allen, 2015, Penguin Book) || *GTD is a great method.
 The book is rich and dense; take your time to go through it and try implementing the method.
 You may purchase a copy and consult it from time to time.
-There are also many websites and blogs devoted to GTD.*
+There are also many online resources devoted to GTD.*
-- [Optional] **The Power of Full Engagement: Managing Energy, Not Time, Is the Key to High Performance and Personal Renewal** (J Loehr et al., 2003, Free Press) || *This book is all about energy management (vis-a-vis time management); you may find it useful if you frequently deal with heavy workloads and long hours every day and year-round, which may be typical during your PhD and in your academic life.
+- [Optional] **The Power of Full Engagement: Managing Energy, Not Time, Is the Key to High Performance and Personal Renewal** (J Loehr et al., 2003, Free Press) || *This book is all about energy management (vis-a-vis time management); you may find it useful if you frequently deal with heavy workloads and long hours, which may be typical during your PhD and in your academic life.
 Also search for more recent research and publications on this topic.*

-**I require all my students to read these books on *productivity* and *time/energy management*.
-The goal is to help you get the most out of your graduate school for a productive and fulfilling life and career, if you can implement the principles and methods described in these books (and develop your own system based on these).**
+**These books are important.
+The goal is to help you get the most out of your graduate school for a productive and fulfilling life and career, if you can implement the principles and methods described in these books (and perhaps develop your own system based on these).**

 #### 3.2.2 Change how you think
-- **Thinking in Systems: A Primer** (written by DH Meadows, edited by D Wright, 2008, Chelsea Green Publishing) || *Comments to be added later.*
+- **Thinking in Systems: A Primer** (written by DH Meadows, edited by D Wright, 2008, Chelsea Green Publishing) || *Must-read.
+There are other books (e.g. _The Fifth Discipline_) on similar topics.
+I recommend this one.*

 More books to be added later.